axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

 |process-history-dialog-example|

-This component is a part of the ``portal-component`` project, which is independent of Portal.
-You don't need to import Portal projects to use it.
+This component is a part of project ``portal-component``, which is independent of the Portal.
+You don't need to import the Portal projects to use it.

 .. note::

-      If you use this component in Portal, redirect to case details page when clicking on a row line.
+      If you use this component in Portal, redirect to case details page when clicking on a row.

 .. _components-additional-component-process-history-how-to-use: